AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-cnnxt.md

 ### What is a solution?

-A solution is the product that AVEVA™ makes available to customers.
-AVEVA™ Data Hub solutions are reflected as folders in AVEVA™ Connect.
-You can enable multiple applications and capabilities in AVEVA™ Connect on a folder where data is shared with multiple applications; for example, AVEVA™ Insight.
+AVEVA Data Hub solutions are reflected as folders and tiles in AVEVA Connect.
+You can have multiple applications and capabilities in AVEVA Connect on a folder where data is shared across users in different regions; for example, AVEVA Data Hub and AVEVA Insight can both apply to a single folder.

 ### What are folders used for?